justinboggs/sql-challenge/README.md

 # SQL Homework - Employee Database: A Mystery in Two Parts

+## Instructions and Conclusions
+This repository works as follows.
+The EmployeeSQL folder holds all files and folders related to this activity.
+The foles contined herein are the following:

+QuickDBD-employeeDB.png - this is the .png file of the ERD diagram. createTabes.sql - this .sql file contains the schema for creating the table and assigning keys. queries.sql - this .sql file contains the schema for running all queries related to the employeeDB files.

+employeeDBbonus.ipynb - This jupyter notebook file runs the code for the histogram and bar chart. output_files - this folder contains the histogram and bar chart created by the above file.

+## Conclusion
+Yes this datset is like fake.
+The name my id number pulls up is "April Foolsday."

 ## Background

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.